google/open-location-code/README.md

 [![Build Status](https://api.travis-ci.org/google/open-location-code.svg?branch=master)](https://travis-ci.org/google/open-location-code)
 [![CDNJS](https://img.shields.io/cdnjs/v/openlocationcode.svg)](https://cdnjs.com/libraries/openlocationcode)

-Open Location Codes are a way of encoding location into a form that is easier to use than latitude and longitude.
+Open Location Code is a technology that gives a way of encoding location into a form that is easier to use than latitude and longitude.
+The codes generated are called plus codes, as their distinguishing attribute is that they include a "+" character.

-They are designed to be used as a replacement for street addresses, especially in places where buildings aren't numbered or streets aren't named.
+The technology is designed to produce codes that can be used as a replacement for street addresses, especially in places where buildings aren't numbered or streets aren't named.

-Open Location Codes represent an area, not a point.
-As digits are added to a code, the area shrinks, so a long code is more accurate than a short code.
+Plus codes represent an area, not a point.
+As digits are added to a code, the area shrinks, so a long code is more precise than a short code.

 Codes that are similar are located closer together than codes that are